ydDianYu/House_Value_Prediction_Model/README.md

 # Predicting-House-Values
-A Machine Learning project inspired by Aurélien Géron's Hands-on Machine Learning book
+A Machine Learning project inspired by Aurélien Géron's Hands-on Machine Learning book.
+A simple model that predicts the median house values in California using the Random Forest Model.